kulics/koral/Compare.md

 ### K

 ```
-someObjects foreach current do
+someObjects foreach current then
-    if current is movie Movie do
+    if current is movie Movie then
         printLine("Movie: '\{movie.name}', dir. \{movie.director}");
 ```